Joostul/UltraCryptoFolio/README.md

 - [] Value of portfolio graph for longer portfolio's has some incorrect 0 values.
 	-> Reason: request limit of price data is 15/second, 300/minute and 8000/hour
 	-> Solution: find way to limit data calls, for now limit history to couple of weeks
-- [] Hamburger menu since 0.6b not working on some mobile browsers.